 A merchant MCC can be changed, but such changes are improbable and infrequent.
 Merchants are usually stuck with whatever code they’re initially assigned.
 Since MCC codes serve more than one function, particularly in eCommerce, it’s still important to look at and understand the effects specific codes can have on a business.

 This is trickier than it seems, as this code may not be visible on the merchant’s statement.

 The easiest way to find one’s MCC code is to examine the billing descriptor that appears on a customer's statement after completing a transaction.
 It might show the four-digit code, or it might simply list the category's name.
 You can then cross-reference the category name with the numeric MCC.

-Another way is to search for the merchant category based on the merchant.
+Another option is to search for the merchant category based on the merchant.
 This tool allows you to search for merchants individually and look up their associated MCC.
 You can focus your search according to location or a specific company name.

 To search, you often only need to enter the company’s zip code.
 You must make sure that the company name is entered correctly, though.
 Variances like similar names or franchise businesses can provide erroneous results.

 TAs mentioned above, the Internal Revenue Service initially introduced merchant category codes to simplify 1099 accounting.
 This involves reporting payments made to contractors and other miscellaneous income.

 In the years since implementation, MCC codes have taken on additional functions that affect the way merchants and cardholders interact with banks and processors.
 Some providers may offer specialized features to businesses with specific MCCs, for instance.
 As another example, deciding whether the business has the option to charge a convenience fee for credit card purchases could depend on the MCC assigned to them.